 The information in this specification is applicable to the following Microsoft products or supplemental software.
-References to product versions include released service packs.
+References to product versions include updates to those products.

 - Windows NT Workstation 4.0 operating system

 - Windows NT Server 4.0 operating system

-- Microsoft Windows 98 operating system
+- Windows 98 operating system

 - Windows 2000 operating system

 - Windows Millennium Edition operating system

 - Windows XP operating system

 - Windows Server 2003 operating system

 - Windows Vista operating system

 - Windows Server 2008 operating system

 - Windows 7 operating system

 - Windows Server 2008 R2 operating system

 - Windows 8 operating system

 - Windows Server 2012 operating system

 - Windows 8.1 operating system

 - Windows Server 2012 R2 operating system

 - Windows 10 operating system

 - Windows Server 2016 operating system

+- Windows Server operating system

-Exceptions, if any, are noted below.
-If a service pack or Quick Fix Engineering (QFE) number appears with the product version, behavior changed in that service pack or QFE.
-The new behavior also applies to subsequent service packs of the product unless otherwise specified.
+Exceptions, if any, are noted in this section.
+If an update version, service pack or Knowledge Base (KB) number appears with a product name, the behavior changed in that update.
+The new behavior also applies to subsequent updates unless otherwise specified.
 If a product edition appears with the product version, behavior is different in that product edition.

-Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms SHOULD or SHOULD NOT implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
-Unless otherwise specified, the term MAY implies that the product does not follow the prescription.
+Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms "SHOULD" or "SHOULD NOT" implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
+Unless otherwise specified, the term "MAY" implies that the product does not follow the prescription.